 role.
 Instead, you can give any database user

-AlloyDB superuser privileges by granting them the
+AlloyDB superuser privileges if you grant them the

 alloydbsuperuser